Skip to main content

 On Sunday afternoon, one week after a car accident on Old Stone Highway claimed the life of an East Hampton High School student, small groups of teenagers in black summer clothes could be seen walking quietly up to the parish hall of Most Holy Trinity Catholic Church in East Hampton to attend her funeral.

-Scarleth Milena Urgiles Samaniego, 19, a junior at East Hampton High School, was a passenger in the 2009 Toyota Camry driven by Luis Gonzalo Barrionuevo-Fuertes, 18, when, according to the accident report, the car failed to navigate a curve on Old Stone Highway, went off the road, struck a tree head-on, and overturned.
+Scarleth Milena Urgiles Samaniego, 19, a junior at East Hampton High School, was a passenger in a 2009 Toyota Camry driven by Luis Gonzalo Barrionuevo-Fuertes, 18, when, according to the accident report, the car failed to navigate a curve on Old Stone Highway, went off the road, struck a tree head-on, and overturned.
 She was pronounced dead at the scene.

 His attorney, Melissa Aguanno, confirmed last Thursday afternoon that the Suffolk County District Attorney’s office had notified her that it would be convening a grand jury on upgraded charges the following day.
 Mr. Barrionuevo-Fuertes’s next court appearance will be an arraignment in Suffolk County Court in Riverhead, she said, on any new charges.